 The problem with this situation is that my expectations were not met.
 I thought that when I gave him a watch or a new shirt, that we would be appreciative, smile and thank me.
 He thanked me all right, but then went on about things as if he hadn’t received a thing.
-Days afterwards, he wouldn’t return with any nice gifts for me, in fact he didn’t even wear the watch.
+Days afterward, he wouldn’t return with any nice gifts for me, in fact he didn’t even wear the watch.

-It was same thing when it came to immaterial gifts, such as compromising during disagreements.
+It was the same thing when it came to immaterial gifts, such as compromising during disagreements.
 He always wanted to be in control of the situation, making my opinions seem ludicrous.
 When I had entered into the relationship, I had expectations.
 I wanted the same consideration that I gave to him during communication, but it always seemed so one-sided.

 Being so young, I just assumed he would eventually change, mature, and so I tried to have patience.
 We married, and I continued this routine for years, even decades of life, with the idea that it was normal for men to turn a cold shoulder toward my feelings.
 It was a twisted lie, but unfortunately, society tells many of those.

 I grew up in a generosity that was not reciprocated.
-In fact, there were many things were not evenly yoked.
+In fact, there were many things that were not evenly yoked.
 I kept trying, and analyzing myself for what might be causing the issues.
 The more I turned inward to examine my own faults, the more he realized that I would never stand up for myself.
 To make a long story short, my over generosity made it easier for a toxic person to control me.
 It took much longer than it should for me to wake up.

-I had given way too much of myself, and received little in return-at least not in the right proportions.
+I had given way too much of myself and received little in return-at least, not in the right proportions.

 The Only Way Out

 What you allow is how you will label yourself.
-If you give and give and do not receive in equality, then you will be seen as a pushover.
+If you give and give and do not receive inequality, then you will be seen as a pushover.
 Your behavior will tell others that you can be used.
 As far as your partner goes, they will take advantage of you in every way possible, if they are the unappreciative type.
-The longer you remain in a situation like this, and continue to give openly, the more control the partner will gain over you.
+The longer you remain in a situation like this and continue to give openly, the more control the partner will gain over you.
 When you get the nerve to leave the relationship, it will be difficult.

 When you make plans to change your life and appreciate your worth, your boyfriend/girlfriend will see they are losing something valuable to them.

 Although they did not give back, they enjoyed the constant pampering and attention.
 Since you woke to the truth, they know the “hard love” is about to end.
 They will try every tactic to get you to stay, not to be a better person, but to enjoy even more undeserved kindnesses.
-The only way to end this thing is to rip it away like a band aid.
+The only way to end this thing is to rip it away like a band-aid.